choulab/lab-website/content/authors/sophia/_index.md

 # Username (this should match the folder name)
 authors:
-- sophia
+- Sophia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD candidate
+role: PhD student

 # Organizations/Affiliations
 organizations: